-Over the past few years, there has been a significant on the interest in working with heterogeneous learning algorithms in order to achieve fast and complex behaviours in autonomous agents.
-Autonomous Agents (AA) can be seen as a collection of components or heterogeneous learning modules with welldefined interfaces and fine tuning behaviours.
+Over the past few years, there has been a significant increase in the interest of working with heterogeneous learning algorithms in order to achieve fast and complex behaviours in autonomous agents.
+An Autonomous Agent (AA) can be seen as a collection of components of heterogeneous learning modules with well-defined interfaces and fine tuned behaviours.
 It has been recognised that different behaviours may require different learning strategies.

-A popular AA architecture considers several

-learning algorithms/modules arranged in horizontal or vertical levels to compose behaviours with different levels of abstraction.
-This layered learning is specially adequate for domains that are too complex for a direct mapping from the input to the output representation to work [9].
+A popular AA architecture considers several learning algorithms/modules arranged in horizontal and/or vertical levels to compose behaviours with different levels of abstraction.
+This layered learning is specially adequate for domains that are too complex for a direct mapping from the input to the output representation to work [1].
 This approach brings some new challenges on the arrangement of these modules to achieve inner reasoning, prediction and abstraction methods instead of classical planning research.
 Additionally, the use of robust tools are necessary to support this kind of approach.
+Although not in the context of AA construction, but also using a hierarchical organisation of modules, Alan Shapiro [2] proposes the use of "structured induction" to address the problem of inducing complex concepts.